What Happens After Completion? Your Post-Conveyancing Guide for 2026

 For you, the time after completion is used for decorating and unpacking.
 For your solicitor, there is still legal work to wrap up.
 After completion, they'll file your stamp duty land tax return, receive notice from the freeholder (if leasehold) and register the property in your name at the Land Registry.

-How long does Land Registry take?
+How long does the Land Registry take?

 The reason for these delays is usually the large backlog of files which the Land Registry is amending.
-We talk about this more in our article - Land Registry Delays.
+We discuss this further in our article, "Land Registry Delays."

 What do solicitors do after completion?